 This is a form of nursing home abuse through elder fraud.

-2. Remedies for abuse of elders and dependent adults
+2. What are the remedies for abuse of elders and dependent adults?

-People who suspect that a family member is being abused in a nursing home have a number of possible remedies.
-They can:
+If you suspect your family member is being abused in a nursing home, you have a number of possible remedies.
+You can:

 - File a civil lawsuit for damages in the California superior court where the abuse occurred;